“Labor Omnia Vincit” McKay Law

 • Disc extrusion — the inner material has broken through the annulus

-• Sequestration — separated disc fragments
+• Sequestration — disc fragments have broken away

 These represent increasing severity.